 - Xula (Mexico City) is a “Latinx and Black-owned hemp brand conceived in Mexico City—organically grown in the USA,” writes the company’s LinkedIn.
 “Our products are focused on helping women and femmes feel themselves through the transformative power of herbs targeted towards menstrual cramps, menopausal symptoms, hormonal balance, sleep and anxiety.”
 Founded by Mennlay Golokeh Aggrey and Karina Primelles.

 This is an on-going list.
 The Emerald will continue to update it.
 Please reach out or comment below to be included.
-Click here for a list of Black-Owned Cannabis Companies, Asian-Owned Cannabis Businesses, LGBTQIA+ Owned Cannabis Businesses, and here for a list of Indigenous-Owned Cannabis Businesses.
+Click here for list of Latinx-Owned Cannabis Businesses, Asian-Owned Businesses and here for a list of Indigenous-Owned Cannabis Businesses.

 Melissa Hutsell says